-Today’s list was actually inspired by a reader request along similar lines.
 How is the average Amish woman different from her non-Amish counterpart?
+This article was inspired by a reader request.

 This list shouldn’t be read as a critique.
-As I note below, these differences may be made possible in large part thanks to Amish culture and community.
+As I note below, these differences reflect realities of Amish culture and community.

 And of course, I’m necessarily generalizing here–both about “modern” women, and the Amish.